andrekmartin/liftoff-assignments/P2-Project_Outline/README.md

 The app guides me through my daily workouts & *logs my progess*.
 It shows me which exercise to do during each workout, with how much weight if that is what the workout requires & how long to rest between sets/reps.
 This takes the guess work out of my training so I can focus on the actual workout

 ### Features
-Personalize your own workouts by adding different exercises Multiple users can login to see their own accounts
+Customize workouts - Personalize your own workouts by adding different exercises

+User login - Multiple users can login to see their own accounts

 Log workout progress

 ### Technologies